luau-project/lua-pcg/README.md

 ## Overview

-Written in C89, **lua-pcg** implements methods of the PCG library for Lua. **P**ermuted **C**ongruential **G**enerator (PCG) is a family of simple fast space-efficient statistically good algorithms designed in 2014 by Dr. M.E.
+Written in C89, **lua-pcg** implements methods of the PCG algorithms for Lua. **P**ermuted **C**ongruential **G**enerator (PCG) is a family of simple fast space-efficient statistically good algorithms designed in 2014 by Dr. M.E.
 O'Neill for random number generation.
 For a detailed explanation about PCG, visit the authors website [https://www.pcg-random.org/](https://www.pcg-random.org/).

-On old C compilers that do not provide support to 64-bit or 128-bit integers, `lua-pcg` performs integer arithmetic on software to implement PCG functions.
-If you find any bug in the library, being aware of the [known limitations](#known-limitations), feel free to open issues.
+On old C compilers that do not provide support to 64-bit or 128-bit integers, `lua-pcg` performs integer arithmetic on software to implement PCG algorithms.
+If you find any bug on `lua-pcg`, being aware of the [known limitations](#known-limitations), feel free to open issues.

 > [!NOTE]
 >
 > **Fun fact**: Did you know that `lua-pcg` runs on DOS?
 Check it out [here](./docs/DOSBox.md)!

 ## Table of Contents